Feature #1036

 The results are attached.
 They look fine to me.
 Is it possible that the Gaussian model itself has a bias?

-#28 Updated by Knödlseder Jürgen almost 9 years ago
+#28 Updated by Knödlseder Jürgen over 9 years ago

 Thanks for making the check.